Python Circuit Breaker pattern implementation

 By default, the circuit breaker stays open for 30 seconds to allow the integration point to recover.
 You can adjust this value with the recovery_timeout parameter.

 By default, the circuit breaker listens for all exceptions which are based on the Exception class.
 You can adjust this with the expected_exception parameter.
-It can be either an exception class or a tuple of exception classes.
+It can be either an exception class, an iterable of an exception classes, or a callable.

 By default, the circuit breaker name is the name of the function it decorates.
 You can adjust the name with parameter name.